jzabroski/PracticalUsesForDocker/README.md

 # Feedback

-Thanks to Wil Low for suggesting to consider versioning.
+Thanks to Wil Low for suggesting to consider container versioning best practices, especially to give people guidance on how to use docker containers with teams of 80 people.

 Thanks to Sean Fleming for suggesting use case of hosting legacy win32 GUI applications with per-user configurations in a Windows 10 container.